armhold/infinity/README.md

 you get a single number back; a number that maps to your data, which has always been there in the number.
 This program merely identifies where it resides.

-A somewhat spooky corollary to this, is the fact that you cannot ever edit or delete your data.
+A somewhat spooky corollary to this is the fact that your all your data is out there on the number line, and you cannot ever edit or delete it.
 Like some kind of cosmic blockchain, the data exists in the number line- it's always been there, and there is no way for you to remove it.
 Take comfort in the fact that infinite variations and permutations of the numbers exist, and from our perspective, it's mostly just noise.

 ### Notes